-This waiver serves a limited number of medically fragile and medically complex children.
-To enroll and participate in this waiver, the individual shall meet the Medicaid eligibility requirements for long-term care.
+The CAP/C HCBS waiver (referred to as CAP/C for the purpose of this policy) serves a limited number of medically fragile and medically complex children (age zero to 20).
+To receive services from this waiver program as listed on the personal-centered service plan, the individual shall meet the Medicaid eligibility requirements for long-term care.

-CPT codes, descriptors, and other data only are copyright 2020 American Medical Association.
+CPT codes, descriptors, and other data only are copyright 2023 American Medical Association.
 All rights reserved.
 Applicable FARS/DFARS apply.